aurxdev/thalassa/README.md

 # Thalassa Project
-#2D Morphism project in JS
+#titre 2D Morphism project in JS

 This project is a 2D mophing application in JS, similar to the Thalassa opening sequence.
 It allows you to create and visualize morphing between polylines.